callej/Polly-and-Sam/README.md

 ### Polly now knows the two numbers
 Polly now says: “_I know the two numbers_”
 <br>
-This means that the product that Polly has been given can only be created in one way from the remaining possible pairs.
-We can therefore eliminate all pairs that have the same product as some other remaining pair and keep all the pairs that produce a unique product.
+This means that the product that Polly has been told can only be created in one way from one of the remaining possible pairs.
+We can therefore eliminate all pairs that have the same product as some other remaining pair and keep only the pairs that produce a unique product.
 <br>
 With this information we can eliminate $7214$ pairs.
 We now have $4078$ possible pairs remaining.
 <br>